-General and administrative expenses for the three month periods ended December 31, 2015 and 2014 were \$243 and \$205 respectively.
-The marginal increase of \$38 is primarily due to the increase in the contracted asset management fees of \$41.
+General and administrative expenses for the three and nine month periods ended September 30, 2016 were \$200 and \$625 respectively, a \$38 and \$41 decrease over the same periods in 2015.
+The decrease is due to the timing of certain expenses such as office and marketing related fees offset by the increase in the contracted asset management fees of \$12 and \$82 for the three and nine months respectively.